davidfrigola/poc-java-dump-analysis/README.md

 Use `make load-heap` up to 5 times.
 This will use doStore endpoint, storing a relatively big amount of data in memory.
 Then, to generate a heap dump, use `make heapdump`
 This will generate a `heapdump.hprof` file that an be analysed by your favourite tool.

+Use `make heapdump-ci` when using the ci (dockerized)` version.This will generate a hprof file in your `/tmp` folder.
+Note : be sure to chmod the resulting `/tmp/heapdump.hprof` file so your user can read it.

 # Exploring the threads

 Use `make load-thread` up to 3 times.
 This will use doThread endpoint, creating 1000 threads sleeping 1 minute each.